wtsi-hgi/yascp/usage.md

 `existing_cellsnp` - provide a path to cellsnp results (if they are already available, even partial results) to skip cellsnp step for the files whth results.
 For more details see `Some tricks to avoid rerunning the pipeline over and over if you already have some partial data`

 `run_with_genotype_input` - this parameter defines whether the genotype_input is used (true) or not(false).
-If this is set to true the parameters below have to be specified.
+If this is set to true tsv_donor_panel_vcfs has to be specified.

+`tsv_donor_panel_vcfs` - a file containing paths to vcf files with a priori known genotypes that we want to compare the genotypes from samples with.

-`vireo_with_gt` - this parameter defines whether Vireo is run with a priori known genotypes (true) or not (false)
+`vireo_with_gt` - this parameter defines whether Vireo is run with a priori known genotypes (true) or not (false).

 `posterior_assignment` if this is set to true, and a priori known genotypes are provided, after deconvolution the genotypes will be matched to Vireo-detected donors

-`subset_genotypes` description???

-`tsv_donor_panel_vcfs` - a file containing paths to vcf files with a priori known genotypes that we want to compare the genotypes from samples with
+`subset_genotypes` - this parameter defines whether to subset a large genotype file to include only the genotypes expected in a pool to reduce the deconvolution time (true) or not (false).

 ## Samplesheet input
 This file specifies sample IDs, the number of pooled donors, IDs of individuals with priori known genotypes, and paths to 10x files.